JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 ### Function pointers

-- How does inheritance work?
+How does inheritance work?
 Not conceptually, but to the compiler?
 If I have a child class that overrides a parent function, or a class that overrides and implements an interfaces function, how does the compiler know what function to use when I call the abstract `shape.area()` ?
-- Classes have what is called a "virtual function table" or "vtable".
+Classes have what is called a "virtual function table" or "vtable".
 This is a lookup table that the compiler can reference to figure out what version of a function an object is referring to.
 Classes automatically contain data that reference a function to call.
 However in a functional style with no abstraction we'd need to implement this behavior ourselves through the `calculateArea()` function, acting as a manually implemented vtable.

-- The vtable effectively stores a function as a variable that is a part of an object.
-What's stopping us from... doing that ourselves?
+The vtable effectively stores a function as a variable that is a part of an object.
+What's stopping us from doing that ourselves?
 We can dependency inject that data into the class ourselves and sidestep abstraction altogether.
-- Lets try storing a function as a parameter in a concrete class, to emulate abstraction we can use a enum of different "types" the class could be so we know which function to call.
+Lets try storing a function as a parameter in a concrete class, to emulate abstraction we can use a enum of different "types" the class could be so we know which function to call.

-- Instead of pattern matching for every possible condition, we can simply pass in all the relevant functions on the objects creation, and call whatever function it has within it.
+Instead of pattern matching for every possible condition, we can simply pass in all the relevant functions on the objects creation, and call whatever function it has within it.

 ```C#
 public enum ShapeType